swati-9/HR-Analytics-Dashboard-using-Power-BI/README.md

 ---

-## ▶ How to View the Project
-- Download the `.pbix` file and open it using **Power BI Desktop**
-- View the dashboard image and PDF directly on GitHub

----

 ## 🌐 Live Dashboard (Optional)
 If published on Power BI Service, the live dashboard link can be accessed below:
 [https://app.powerbi.com/xxxxx